Lockdowns, job insecurity and money worries are some of the factors that have put an enormous strain on our relationships since the pandemic began.

 Studies have also shown that financial problems, too much arguing, and an unequal division in parenting and household responsibilities are among the top reasons couples separate or file for divorce.

 When you consider all the above, it’s easy to see why so many couples are having difficulties during the pandemic.
-Most will have been stuck at home for months on end and forced to interact with and live alongside each other in different ways.
-They may have had to address issues or confront subjects they were previously able to avoid by engaging in their regular routines.
+Most will have been stuck at home for months on end and forced to interact with and live alongside each other in very different ways.
+They may have had to address issues or confront subjects they were previously able to avoid by engaging in their usual regular routines.
 And unlike during the holidays, many people are still working, often in confined spaces, which can add an additional layer of complexity to any relationship.
-On top of all this, many families were trying to home-school or juggle childcare while working.
+On top of all this, many families are juggling childcare while working.

 There’s also the financial stresses of the pandemic.
 Many people have been put at risk or made redundant or had their wages cut, which can cause huge levels of anxiety and stress within a household.
 For some couples, this has led to a reversal of roles within the relationship.
 For example, if one person was previously the bread winner while the other person worked part-time and took more of the childcare duties, a loss of income can force couples to look hard at the dynamics within their relationship.